SvenMichaelKlose/tunix/BLOG.md

 The new assembler will be a juwel added to TUNIX Lisp.
-It'll be too slow to do anything useful with on 6502 targets (and I'd like to be proven wrong right there), but what I want to compile VIC-20 projects outside TUNIX which require lots of complicated, generated speed code.
+It'll be too slow to do anything useful with on 6502 targets (and I'd like to be proven wrong right there), but I want to compile VIC-20 projects outside TUNIX which require lots of complicated, generated speed code.

 The non-working VIC-20 version is also a pressing issue.
-I cannot post updates on Denial with no woring VIC version.
+I cannot post updates on Denial with no working VIC version.
 With a running version there'd even be enough heap to do something useful.
 Honestly, I've been sitting at the desk a little bit too long.